TitleCardMaker/TitleCardMaker/docs/getting_started/creating_cards.md

 6. Close the image browser.
 The file for that Episode should now be filled in with Source Image information.

-    !!! note "Scheduled Task"

-        Downloading Source Images happens automatically as a [scheduled task](../user_guide/scheduler.md), __unless__ the Series is
-        marked as Unmonitored.

 ## Title Cards